SOS598-RDM/airbnb-san-francisco/README.md

 #### background

-Recent developments in San Diego, CA, USA regarding the growth of Airbnb and its impact on the housing, rental, and hospitality markets require a better understanding of the Airbnb listings.
+Recent developments in San Francisco, CA, USA regarding the growth of Airbnb and its impact on the housing, rental, and hospitality markets require a better understanding of the Airbnb listings.
 Using data provided by Airbnb, we can explore how Airbnb rentals vary by neighborhood among other relationships.

 #### learning goals